-If you attend any of the Events, bought raffle tickets, took part in the Auctions, St Georges Day Charity Festival extend a massive thank you, for it culminated in 2017 being the BEST year yet, although official figures are not published yet, they are certain it is going to be a 6 figure sum!
+If you attend any of the Events in 2017, bought raffle tickets, took part in the Auctions, St Georges Day Charity Festival extend a massive thank you, for it culminated in 2017 being the BEST year yet, although official figures are not published yet, they are certain it is going to be a 6 figure sum!
+(It was!
+Over £101K)

 One of the three charities they support is the www.soldierscharity.org/ formally know as the Army Benevolent Fund it is the Official Charity of the British Army and supports soldiers, veterans, and their immediate families, for life.

 The Festival was honoured to host 3 of the Charities ‘Ambassadors’ in 2017 who gave, sometimes hilarious, sometimes sad, sometimes harrowing, sometimes life affirming stories of their Army experiences and support received by the Charity

 If you missed them at the Festival, here are their stories